A Franchised Dealer is a new car dealership for a specific make of vehicle. Franchised dealers sell new and used vehicles.

 To receive a credit for a cancelled unwanted policy, you MUST log in at Step 4 where we ask for the policyholders details.
 Once logged in you can complete your purchase and your credit value will be deducted at Step 5.

-Now that you've agreed the eligibility statements you can now add your insurance to the basket and continue with your purchase.
+Now that you've agreed the eligibility statements you can now add this policy to your quote and consider other products if you wish or simply proceed to purchase.